What is Sexual Assault?

 - Penetration of the victim’s body (also known as rape)

-It is a common belief that sexual assault requires there to be physical force involved or that the victim must be left with visible injuries.
-This is not the case!
-The use of coercion, drugs or alcohol, threats, or manipulation to coerce sexual acts is still sexual assault!
+It is a common misconception that sexual assault requires the involvement of physical force or that the victim must sustain visible injuries.
+This is not the case.
+The use of coercion, drugs, alcohol, threats, or manipulation to compel sexual acts is still considered sexual assault.

 What is Consent?

-Consent is the act of agreeing to do something by choice while having both the freedom and capacity to make that choice.
+Consent is defined as the voluntary agreement to engage in a particular action or activity, made by individuals who possess both the freedom and capacity to make such a choice.

-It is NOT consent if you or someone else was:
+It is NOT considered consent if you or someone else involved in the situation:

-- Pressured, manipulated, tricked or scared into saying yes
+- Felt pressured, manipulated, deceived, or coerced into saying yes against their will.

 Who Commits Sexual Assault?